kamataryo/redux-hook-middleware/README.md

 ## TODOs

 - This middleware is a singleton.
-Instance generator should be needed.
+Factory is needed.